 What are the benefits of CSG?

-Australia has relatively large supplies of coal seam gas resources (especially in areas of Queensland and NSW) that have the potential to provide a secure supply of energy for Australia and international markets over the coming decades.
-Production of gas generates revenue for industry and government that have social and economic benefits for Australia.
+Australia has relatively large supplies of coal seam gas resources (especially in areas of Queensland and NSW).
+These have the potential to provide a secure supply of energy for Australia and international markets over the coming decades.
+Production of gas generates revenue for industry and government, which has social and economic benefits for Australia.

 How is CSG extracted?

-Produced water (also known as coal seam gas water or associated water) is the combination of hydraulic fracturing fluid (if hydraulic fracturing has occurred) and formation water, which is water that is already present in the coal seam.
+In hydraulic fracking, produced water (also known as coal seam gas water or associated water) is the combination of hydraulic fracturing fluid and formation water, which is water that is already present in the coal seam.
 The gas and produced water are separated at the surface.

 What happens to the water after it is brought to the surface and separated from the gas?